Dismental/Dismental/README.md

 We often need to test multiplayer locally, this script will open two instances of the main scene at once.
 Along with a terminal window for each instance.

+# Windows issues
+This game unfortunately does not support Windows, there were issues regarding the imported libraries that are necessary in order for OpenCV to function.

 # Developer Team
 - Kevin van der Werff, Producer & Communication
 - Onno Gieling, Lead Playtesting